datastax/python-driver/docs/installation.rst

 packages.
 It will handle installing all Python dependencies for the driver at the same time as the driver itself.
 To install the driver*::

-    pip install cassandra-driver
+    pip install scylla-driver

-You can use ``pip install --pre cassandra-driver`` if you need to install a beta version.
+You can use ``pip install --pre scylla-driver`` if you need to install a beta version.

 ***Note**: if intending to use optional extensions, install the `dependencies <#optional-non-python-dependencies>`_ first.
 The driver may need to be reinstalled if dependencies are added after the initial installation.